How to Curate an Art Show

 Conceptualize the Exhibition

 For many curators, this is the fun and creative part of the job.
 Think of the idea and the overall theme for your exhibition.
 Write a mission statement.
 What is the purpose of your exhibition: a survey show, a showcase of new talent, a cross-cultural exchange, an illustration of a theme or topical issue?

 Before you begin, you need to think through every exacting detail and leave nothing to chance.
-This requires a lot of preliminary research on your part.
+It requires a lot of preliminary research on your part.

 For Beijing-based independent curator Kwanyi Pan who has curated exhibitions around the world, she recommends researching the country's artists and audience, to understand the environment you are working in and what subsequent issues may arise.
 She says working as a curator in Asia is different from working in the west in that the social context is “totally a money-driven phenomena.”

 Select the artists for your exhibition.
 Will they make new works which add to your budget or will they exhibit older works?
 Are you working entirely with local artists?
 If not, will you need to arrange travel, accommodation, and visas for your visiting artists?

 Where is the exhibition site?
 If it is in a museum or gallery, how much will they sponsor?
 Is it in a traditional gallery space, or is it in alternative venues such as public parks and shopping arcades?
 Will it travel around by taxi?

 Consider intriguing juxtapositions between artworks.
 Create an interesting dialogue amongst the works and the audience.
 Walk through the space in your mind; is there a logical flow between the works?
 Will the audience understand what you are trying to convey?

 Reserve Exhibition Space and Dates